Effanuel/BitMEX-scaled-orders/README.md

 # BitMEX trading tool

-This project is a trading tool based on **BitMEX API** (It can also be used to overcome the overload feature on the website (although sometimes API's also get suspended due to high load)).
+This project is a trading tool based on **BitMEX API**.
 This project has a long way to go before becoming an actual usable tool.
 If you notice any bugs, open an issue.

 ### Current Features

 - **Scaled orders:**

-  - Place up to 30 orders in a range at once _(small order sizes will cause a **spam warning**)_;
+  - Place up to 30 orders in a range at once _(BitMEX limit)_

   - **Uniform, Normal, Positive or Negative** order placing distributions; (see [Distributions](#distributions) section);